ipfs-shipyard/pinning-service-compliance/api.estuary.tech.md

   "results": {}
 }
 ```
-## Can delete all pins created during compliance checks - 🟢 SUCCESS
+## Can delete all pins created during compliance checks - ❌ FAILED

-### Expectations (4/4 successful)
+### Expectations (3/4 successful)

   🟢 Response is ok (success)

   🟢 Response is ok (success)

   🟢 Response is ok (success)

-  🟢 Final pinsGet call returns the same count as before all compliance checks: '37' (success)
+  ❌ Final pinsGet call returns the same count as before all compliance checks: '42' (failure)

 ### Errors during run